man worried about his receding hairline

 Female pattern baldness, or androgenetic alopecia in women, is a prevalent type of hair loss characterised by a diffuse thinning of hair across the scalp.
 It often starts with widening of the parting and can progress to more noticeable hair loss.
 Genetic and hormonal factors, including the influence of androgens, contribute to this condition.

-What Causes a Receding Hairline?
+Common Causes of a Receding Hairline

 A receding hairline can be attributed to various factors: